|

 society where personal responsibility has been discouraged by the

+political environment and a dependency society has evolved.
 Rather it is the fact that people of my generation find it

 difficult to relate to the values of many of the Boomer and